Saturday, 31 January 2015

 Note the distended crop absolutely bulging with goose and ham

 He obliged, so the skua was now all of twelve feet away!
-So it went on for another half an hour with the man occasionally feeding the skua and me happily clicking away with my camera.
+It went on like this for another half an hour with the man occasionally feeding the skua and me happily clicking away with my camera.
 Another person arrived along the seawall with three spaniels and the skua instantly headed for the middle of the field.
 It seemed it had learnt a lesson from its encounter yesterday which can only be good for the skua's future welfare.
 The sun shone on the wild sea, the skua and myself.
 I had been here for two blissful hours but now came the moment when I recognised it was time to depart,

 Fortunately the local birder I had met at the outset had told me of several other places nearby to go to see other birds in the area so I followed his instructions and first went to Cockerham where there was a field by the road containing around two thousand Pink-footed Geese.
 Scanning through these I discovered a Pale bellied Brent Goose amongst them and an aberrant Pinkfoot whose plumage was much paler than normal appearing to be pale grey with an overlying ginger tone.